markeel/godot-vizpath/addons/vizpath/README.md

 To use the subgizmo, click on the VisualizedPath and in the 3D view click on the yellow cone for one of the spots.
-The manipulation gizmo changes to that spot and then it can be moved (changing the position of the spot), or rotated (changing the normal at that spot)
+The manipulation gizmo changes to that spot and then it can be moved (changing the position of the spot), or rotated (changing the normal at that spot).

 ## Examples